vmware-tanzu/community-edition/docs/designs/2736-package-maintainership.md

 * Proposal: [https://github.com/vmware-tanzu/community-edition/issues/2736](https://github.com/vmware-tanzu/community-edition/issues/2736)

 This document applies to packages found in the official Tanzu Community Edition package repositories.
+There are currently 2 types of packages: Core and User Managed.

+Core packages are those that are necessary to bootstrap clusters and that are required to actually run the management and workload clusters.
+They are defined by the upstream Tanzu Framework package and cannot be changed by end users.
+The current list of core packages is as follows:

+* ako-operator
+* antrea
+* calico
+* kapp-controller
+* load-balancer-and-ingress-service
+* local-path-storage
+* pinniped
+* secretgen-controller
+* sriov-network-device-plugin
+* vsphere-cpi
+* vsphere-csi

+User managed packages are those that are available to be installed by an end user to a running cluster.
+These packages are optional installs, not required by TCE to manage or run clusters.
+The current list of user managed packages is as follows:

+* cert-manager
+* contour
+* external-dns
+* fluent-bit
+* gatekeeper
+* grafana
+* harbor
+* knative-serving
+* local-path-storage
+* multus-cni
+* prometheus
-* TODO list core
+* velero
-* TODO list user-managed
+* whereabouts

-* TODO list cli plugin repo
+TODO list cli plugin repo - Why is this relevant to a package maintainer doc?

 ## Definition

-A package maintainer is an individual that owns the package configuration for software deployed in Tanzu Community Editon.
+A package maintainer is an individual or organization that owns the package configuration for software deployed in Tanzu Community Editon.
 A package may have one to many package maintainers associated with it.
 This document covers key sections on:

 * How to contribute a package
 * Expectations of package maintainers

 ## Contributing a Package

-This section covers what is required to introduce a new package into community-edition.
+This section covers what is required to introduce a new package into Tanzu Community Edition.

 ### Determine the location of your source configuration